-- Article 38 (1) When a court-appointed attorney or attendant is to be appointed pursuant to the Code of Criminal Procedure or the Juvenile Act, the court, the presiding judge, or the judges are to ask the JLSC to nominate and notify the court, presiding judge, or judges of a candidate for court-appointed attorney or attendant. - (2) When asked to do so under the preceding paragraph, the JLSC must nominate a candidate for court-appointed attorney or attendant from among attorneys contracted as court-appointed attorneys and attendants, and notify the court, presiding judge, or judges thereof without delay. - (3) When an attorney contracted as a court-appointed attorney or attendant is appointed as a court-appointed attorney or attendant, the JLSC is to have that attorney serve as a court-appointed attorney or attendant pursuant as prescribed in the contract.
+- Article 38 (1) When a court-appointed attorney or attendant is to be appointed pursuant to the Code of Criminal Procedure or the Juveniles Act, the court, the presiding judge, or the judges are to ask the JLSC to nominate and notify the court, presiding judge, or judges of a candidate for a court-appointed attorney or attendant. - (2) When the JLSC has received a request under the preceding paragraph, it must nominate a candidate for a court-appointed attorney or attendant from among attorneys contracted as a court-appointed defense counsel or attendant, and notify the court, presiding judge, or judges of this without delay. - (3) When an attorney contracted as a court-appointed attorney or attendant is appointed as a court-appointed defense counsel or attendant, the JLSC is to have that attorney serve as court-appointed defense counsel or attendant pursuant as prescribed in the contract.

-(Nominating and Notifying the Court, Presiding Judge, or Judges of Candidates for Court-Appointed Attorney for a Participating Victim)
+(Nominating and Notifying of Candidates for Court-Appointed Participating Victim's Attorneys)

-- Article 38-2 (1) When nominating a candidate for court-appointed attorney for a participating victim based on the Crime Victims Protection Act, the JLSC must choose from among attorneys contracted as participating victims' attorneys. - (2) When an attorney contracted as a participating victims' attorney is appointed as a court-appointed attorney for a participating victim, the JLSC is to have that attorney serve as a court-appointed attorney for participating victims as prescribed in the contract.
+- Article 38-2 (1) When nominating a candidate for a court-appointed a participating victim's attorney based on the Crime Victims Protection Act, the JLSC must choose from among attorneys contracted as participating victims' attorneys. - (2) When an attorney contracted as a participating victim's attorney is appointed as a court-appointed participating victim's attorney, the JLSC is to have that attorney serve as court-appointed participating victim's attorney as prescribed in the contract.